chandan07cse/Elham/README.md

     }
  }
 ```
-:radio_button: Actually we can seed in :v: ways.
+:small_blue_diamond: Actually we can seed in :v: ways.

    :one: Manual Seeding